ssob947/Exapod/electronics/power/leg/README.md

 STATUS: TEST / WORK IN PROGRESS

 This PCB revision is currently under validation.
-During this phase, differences between the uploaded Gerber files and the PCB pictures may occur.
+During this phase, minor differences may exist between the uploaded Gerber files and the assembled PCB shown in the photos (e.g. TVS or XT60 silkscreen orientation).

 ---